ryanwongsa/academic-website/content/post/kaggle-dfdc/index.md

 ## Audio

-For this competition, I set aside 2 weeks to look into audio classification.
+I set aside 2 weeks to look into audio classification.
 Having never worked with audio data before I tried many ideas but none of the models were able to learn at a level required to improve my score.
 The general process I used for the audio component involved converting the audio samples to a Mel Spectrogram which allowed audio task to be treated as an image classification task.
-The training process I followed was similar to one that got [1st Place on the public leaderboard for ERC2019](Pytorch-Audio-Emotion-Recognition).
-One of the potential issues with training models to find fake audio was that the dataset only had 8% data with fake audio, which made it difficult to generalise.
+The training process I followed was similar to one that achieved [1st Place on the public leaderboard for ERC2019](Pytorch-Audio-Emotion-Recognition).
+One of the issues with training models to find fake audio was the limited fake audio samples.
 Having limited success with the audio component I decided not to include these models in my final submission.

 ## Ensemble

-Overall I used 3 models in total with 2 image classification models based on B6-EfficientNet and 1 sequence classification model.
-One of the selected B6-EfficientNet models and the sequence classification model was trained using CutMix augmentation.
-I was planning on adding the B7-EfficientNet model and another sequence model to the final ensemble but due to the time constraints and limited remaining AWS credits, I was unable to finish training the models to a level which would enhance the ensemble score.
+My final ensemble consisted of 3 models:
+- An image classification models based on B6-EfficientNet trained without CutMix
+- An image classification models based on B6-EfficientNet trained with CutMix
+- A sequence classification model with a the B6-EfficientNet model as the backbone architecture and a head network with a 2 hidden state LSTM

 {{< figure src="imgs/CVvsLeaderboardScores.png" title="Tracking model 'generalisation' performance against the public leaderboard." lightbox="true" >}}

-The models were ensembled by averaging the predictions together after the post processing is complete.
+The selected models were ensembled by averaging the predictions together after the post processing.

 ## Conclusions